Karthi736/AI-Based-Transformer-Health-Monitoring-System/README.md

 During critical conditions, the system can:

-- Activate relay protection
+- Activate relay protection.
-- Activate servo-based cooling
+- Activate servo-based cooling.
-- Turn ON LED warning
+- Turn ON the LED warning indicator.
-- Activate buzzer alarm
+- Activate the buzzer alarm.
-- Update LCD status
+- Update the LCD status.
-- Update Firebase data
+- Update Firebase data.
-- Display the critical condition on the SCADA dashboard
+- Display the critical condition on the SCADA dashboard.

 ---

-## 🔌 Hardware Components
+## 4. Hardware Components

 | Component | Purpose |
 |---|---|